 Mont Megantic, Quebec

 Now topped with its own astronomical observatory, Mont Megantic became the first designated Dark-Sky Reserve in 2007.
 The peak is at the center of its namesake national park just north of the Maine/New Hampshire border, making it the perfect place to hike and bike before camping out under the stars.
-Mont Megantic is not only one of the best places to stargaze in North America, but also one of the best places to celebrate Canada’s 150th birthday.
+Mont Megantic is one of the best places to stargaze in North America.

 Pic du Midi, France